FAQs about Counseling

 However, we do give away a tremendous amount of literature to those we counsel as a help in bringing them closer to Christ.
 If you are interested in becoming involved in the ministry of CBC through financial means, please feel free to contribute.

-4. Who is in charge of the counseling ministry?
+5. Who is in charge of the counseling ministry?

+CBC has a board of directors which is overseen by the session of elders of Christ Church, Moscow.
+Pastor Mike Lawyer is an associate minister with Christ Church and he is the executive director of CBC.
 Dr. Lawyer pastored for twenty years before coming to Christ Church.
-He has been with us for almost eleven years.
-He has received a Bachelor of arts in Philosophy from the University of Idaho, a Master of Divinity from Trinity Evangelical Divinity School, and a Doctor of Ministry in Counseling from Westminster Theological Seminary in Philadelphia, PA.
+He has been with us for seventeen years.
+He has received a Bachelor of Arts in Philosophy from the University of Idaho, a Master of Divinity from Trinity Evangelical Divinity School, and a Doctor of Ministry in Practical Theology from Westminster Theological Seminary in Philadelphia, PA.
+Mike also certified by the Association of Certified Biblical Counselors (ACBC).

 6. Does anyone else counsel?